ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/04-component-basics.md

 ember server
 ```

-In this chapter, you will *[refactor][TODO: link to refactor]* your existing templates to use components.
+In this chapter, you will *[refactor](https://guides.emberjs.com/release/components/introducing-components/#toc_breaking-it-into-pieces)* your existing templates to use components.
 We will also be adding a site-wide navigation bar:

 ![The Super Rentals app by the end of the chapter](/images/tutorial/part-1/component-basics/index-with-nav@2x.png)